What is a Landslide?

 USGS scientists continue to produce landslide susceptibility maps for many areas in the United States.
 In every state, USGS scientists monitor streamflow, noting changes in sediment load carried by rivers and streams that may result from landslides.
 Hydrologists with expertise in debris and mud flows are studying these hazards in volcanic regions.

 Why Study Landslides?

 Landslides are a serious geologic hazard common to almost every State in the United States.
 It is estimated that in the United States, they cause in excess of $1 billion in damages and from about 25 to 50 deaths each year.
-Globally, landslides cause hundreds of billions of dollars in damages and hundreds of thousands of deaths and injuries each year.
+Globally, landslides cause many billions in damages and thousands of deaths each year.